ghi-electronics/Documentation/hardware/netmf/intro.md

 ---
 ![G400D](../../images/uc5550-noborder.jpg)

 These products have matured.
 They are in full production; however, NETMF software has been replaced by [TinyCLR OS 2.0](../../software/tinyclr/intro.md).
-Please concider switching to one of the new modules that suport TinyCLR 2.0.
+Please consider switching to one of the new modules that support TinyCLR 2.0.

 |  |  |
 |--|--|